-Why is company culture so important for remote teams?
+Why is positive company culture so important for remote teams?

 Firstly, company culture isn’t just important in remote teams, but all teams.

-Strong company culture helps people stay connected, motivated, and productive.
+Strong positive company culture helps people stay connected, motivated, and productive.

 The benefits of strong company culture are endless, from both the business and employee points of view.
 Firstly, it minimizes the cost of constantly recruiting.
 People don’t leave jobs; they leave managers and companies.
 If they don’t feel happy, appreciated, and that they truly belong to your company, they’re going to leave.

 Company culture makes employees more motivated to work, which, in turn, makes them more productive.
 For distributed teams, company culture is essential for keeping your employees engaged.

 Plus, it has the potential to increase brand visibility.
 A happy employee is a walking billboard for your company.

 Basically, a strong company culture in your remote team is a win-win!

 So, how do you make your remote team members feel like they belong?

 Personally, we’ve found company culture to be a lot more positive within remote teams.
 However, this is because all of the remote teams we’ve worked in were well managed.
 They’ve all had the right kind of leadership.